Amazon Bans Customers for ‘Abusive’ Returns

-MINNEAPOLIS (WCCO) — Retail giant Amazon may take action on accounts it believes are abusing its return policy, according to a spokesperson.
+MINNEAPOLIS (WCCO/CBS Local) — Retail giant Amazon may take action on accounts it believes are abusing its return policy, according to a spokesperson.

 Customer complaints found online indicate the company has shut accounts down because of flagged returns.